 - Soak dal and rice separately in water for 6 – 8 hours.

 - Drain and grind them separately into fine pastes and mix both pastes in a large mixing bowl.

 - Add 1/2 teaspoon salt to the mixture.
 Keep the bowl covered for 4 to 5 hours for fermentation of the dosa batter.

-- Meanwhile peel the boiled potatoes and cut them into small pieces.
+- When ready for making dosas, prepare the masala for the stuffing first.
+Peel the boiled potatoes and cut them into small pieces.

 - Now add curry leaves in it, stir and let them crackle for few seconds.